cadia-lvl/diar-az/README.md

 1. Create a csv file like in the corpus`<audio-filename>,<spk-num>,<speaker label>`.
 This involves pairing up all the written names across files then matching them up with the existing spkIds or creating new ones for new speakers.
 This needs to be done with unknowns too but they also need to be renamed to the next numbered unknown available.
 1. Also create `<audio-filename>,<spk-num>,<speaker name>,<speaker label>`
 4. Allow there to be 1-3 spelling mistakes in the names which will then be manually validated and corrected.
-1. Create/export the unvalidated csv file from Gecko instead of the other students manually making it.